Aso200/nextjs/README.md

 # create a .env file in your project
 create a new file .env in the project and add the database

+# acivate prisma
+npx prisma generate
+and npx prisma db push if the database doesnt connect

 # start project
 npm run dev in localhost:3000